CollinHeist/TitleCardMaker/docs/getting_started/creating_templates.md

 setup.
 A Template contains a set of customized settings, and any number of Templates can be assigned to a Sync, Series, or Episode.

-For this tutorial we'll be creating two Templates with opposing settings, use Filters to control when these Templates are applied, and in a later step we'll apply these Templates automatically with a [Sync](./first_sync/index.md).
+For this tutorial we'll be creating a Template, and in a later step we'll apply this automatically with a [Sync](./first_sync/index.md).

 !!! note "Setting Priority"